cmcb-warwick/ShapeSpaceExplorer/README.md

 ## Third party tools

-The developers of Shape Space Explorer are grateful to the developers of the following tools which are used in this software package:
+The developers of ShapeSpaceExplorer are grateful to the developers of the following tools which are used in this software package:

 ### [Bio-Formats](https://www.openmicroscopy.org/bio-formats/downloads/)
 Melissa Linkert, Curtis T. Rueden, Chris Allan, Jean-Marie Burel, Will Moore, Andrew Patterson, Brian Loranger, Josh Moore, Carlos Neves, Donald MacDonald, Aleksandra Tarkowska, Caitlin Sticco, Emma Hill, Mike Rossner, Kevin W. Eliceiri, and Jason R. Swedlow (2010) Metadata matters: access to image data in the real world.
 The Journal of Cell Biology 189(5), 777-782. doi: 10.1083/jcb.201004104